 Every year, it’s a sure bet that there will be changes to current tax law, and this year is no different.
 From standard deductions to health savings accounts and tax rate schedules, here’s a checklist of tax changes to help you plan the year ahead.Continue reading

-With the end of the year fast approaching, now is the time to take a closer look at tax planning strategies that could reduce your tax bill for 2021.
+With the end of the year fast approaching, now is the time to start thinking about tax planning strategies that could reduce your tax bill for 2022.

 Let’s take a look.
 We’ll cover investments, year-end bonuses, charitable deductions, medical expenses, and more.Continue reading

 Day camps are common during school vacations and the summer months.
 Many parents enroll their children in a day camp or pay for daycare so they can work or look for work.
 Unlike overnight camps, the cost of summer day camp may count towards the child and dependent care credit.
 Here are 10 things parents should know:Continue reading

 It’s almost time for the start of the new school year, and teachers and other educators should remember that they can still deduct certain unreimbursed expenses.
 Deducting expenses such as classroom supplies, training, and travel helps reduce the amount of tax owed when filing a tax return.Continue reading

 With plentiful opportunities for teen employment this year, now is the perfect time to consider opening a Roth IRA for your minor child.